Great Gull Island: History

-A major stopover for birds following the Atlantic Flyway, Great Gull Island was the home of large colonies of nesting terns up until the end of the 19th century, when many birds were killed as a result of the millinery trade and the construction of military fortifications on the island.
+Gull Island is a major stopover for birds following the Atlantic Flyway and was the home of large colonies of nesting terns up until the end of the 19th century, when many birds were killed as a result of the millinery trade and the construction of military fortifications on the island.
 In 1897, Fort Michie was constructed on Great Gull Island as part of the Coast Defenses of Long Island Sound.
 The military base was operational from the Spanish–American War through World War II.
 It included one of the largest gun installations in the United States, an emplacement for a 16-inch gun on a disappearing carriage.

 Great Gull Island was acquired by the American Museum of Natural History on March 31, 1949.
 It marked the beginning of the Great Gull Island Project, a long-term effort by staff from the museum and other volunteers to restore the island's ecosystem.
 Gradually, terns began returning to the island to nest, and the population grew into one of the largest colonies in the world for two species of terns.

+In 2021 a documentary was produced about the island and its researchers called “Full Circle”.